cockroachdb/docs/cockroachcloud/cmek.md

 The following example shows some of the ways that CMEK can help you meet business and regulatory requirements.

-Imagine that you have a business requirement to verify that a cluster's data is permanently destroyed when you delete the cluster.
+Imagine that you have a business requirement to verify that a cluster's data is inaccessible when you delete the cluster.
 Cloud computing makes such requirements more difficult to verifiably meet, because you don't have visibility into what happens to the cluster's resources after the cluster disappears from your view.
 This sort of requirement might make it more challenging for your organization to move some workloads to the cloud.

 CMEK helps you to enforce such business rules on {{ site.data.products.db }} clusters.
 With CMEK, you can actively and verifiably enforce this requirement without waiting for {{ site.data.products.db }} to destroy the cluster's resources.
 Instead, with a single operation you can revoke the cluster's ability to use the CMEK key.
 This will trigger a cluster restart, and the restart will fail because the CMEK key is unavailable.
 After verifying that the restart has failed, you can delete the cluster in {{ site.data.products.db }}.